 Do you find that despite working hard, your combined efforts don’t seem to set you apart from the competition?
 Does it sometimes seem that all your time is spent on mundane tasks and answering pointless email after pointless email?

 If that’s the case, then you’re not alone.
-Most of us are average performers who haven’t found a way to get off the hamster wheel of modern life.
+Most of us are average performers, with different enegy levels and personality traits, who haven’t found a way to get off the hamster wheel of modern life.
+How about some life hacks?!
 While we dream of making it big in an exciting industry, like space investment for example, many of us feel that our goals lie beyond our reach.

 High Performance Habits by Brendon Burchard Book Summary

 Fortunately, High Performance Habits by author and performance coach Brendon Burchard helps make a convincing argument as to why this needn’t be the case forever.
 Recent research has revealed that the people who perform at the highest level, weren’t born with some sort of innate talent.
 Nor does the success of these high performers come down to some specific facet of their personality.